-Conversational commerce allows consumers to interact with brands and shop via messaging apps, live chat or chatbots, and voice technology.
+Conversational commerce refers to the way consumers to interact with brands and shop via messaging apps, live chat or chatbots, and voice technology.

 Consumers can chat to get customer support and product information, but also make purchases within these channels.
-It provides eCommerce businesses with a 1-to-1 sales channel and consumers with the kind of bespoke service they expect from brands today.
+It provides eCommerce businesses with 1-to-1 sales channel and consumers with the kind of bespoke commerce experience they expect from brands today.

 Here are some numbers that showcase the effectiveness of conversational commerce: